Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 She knew it was more or less an answer, but a part of her felt like Ronke had suffered enough.
 It was okay to gift her a small assumption.

 Ronke sighed.
 “Then don’t let your self-imposed widowhood rules get in the way.
-Let yourself love him.”
+Allow yourself to love him.”

 Akudo turned to look at Ronke, who held her gaze and nodded slightly – a nudge for her to follow her heart.